The Federal Trade Commission (FTC) is filing a lawsuit against social media titan Meta for allegedly monopolizing the metaverse.

 The complaint goes on to say that Meta already owns a similar fitness app called Beat Saber, which is in competition with Supernatural, thus buying Supernatural would greatly reduce competition within the industry.

 “Meta already participates in this broader market with its Beat Saber app, as does Within with its premium rival app Supernatural.
-The two companies currently spur each other to keep adding new features and attract more users, competitive rivalry that would be lost if this acquisition were allowed to proceed.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The two companies currently spur each other to keep adding new features and attract more users, competitive rivalry that would be lost if this acquisition were allowed to proceed.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action